usersina/fyp-template/README.md

 # End of Studies Project

-This is the end of studies project.
+This is the end of studies project rapport.
 Please update this file.

 ### **References:**